Wscats/search-online/README.md

-# Search Online
+# Search Or Translate

-A simple extension for VSCode to search online easily using search engine.
+A simple extension for VSCode to search or translate online easily using different engine.

 # How To Use